zjswhhh/Pixafari/README.md

       http://programmerblog.net/nodejs-passport-login-mysql/
       https://www.djamware.com/post/5a90c37980aca7059c14297a/securing-mern-stack-web-application-using-passport

-### Further Tasks to Accomplish in Backend
+### Further Tasks to Accomplish in Backend (Tentative timeline with 3 backend developers working in Fall 2018)

+#### Developer A Tasks

-      1. Alogrithm to email collaborators
+      1. Alogrithm to email collaborators - 1st Sept 2018 to 22nd Sept 2018

+#### Developer B Tasks

-      2. Alogrithm to pull top votes and display in the result page
+      2. Alogrithm to update votes based on user input and display the top votes in the result page - 1st Sept 2018 to 28nd Sept 2018

-      2. Alogrithm to update votes based on user input
+#### Developer C Tasks

-      3. Alogrithm to create recommendation ( https://blog.dominodatalab.com/recommender-systems-collaborative-filtering/)
+      3. Alogrithm to create recommendation ( https://blog.dominodatalab.com/recommender-systems-collaborative-filtering/) - 1st Sept 2018 to 28nd Sept 2018

 ## Database - Jing Zhang